 Arrange Airport Transportation Early

-If you need to have the hotel call you a cab, most likely it wont be the best price but that cab driver knows where his steady business comes from and will do their best to make it work.
+If you need to have the hotel call you a cab, most likely it won’t be the best price but that cab driver knows where his steady business comes from and will do their best to make it work.

-Gettin A Late Check At Your Hotel
+Getting A Late Check At Your Hotel

 If you didn’t get the early check-in on Friday when 50,000 other people were checking in you can easily do the math.
 Like algebraic equations (sorry!) what is done to one side must be done to the other.
 What I am trying to say is that when the event is over 50,000 people will also be leaving.
-This means housekeeping is busy and room are opening up fast, a quick, polite call to the front desk the morning of will work wonders.
+This means housekeeping is busy and rooms are opening up fast, a quick, polite call to the front desk the morning of will work wonders.

 Tipping Hotel Housekeeping

-Just like at a restaurant, leave a tip for good service, it goes much further then you think.
+Just like at a restaurant, leave a tip for good service, it goes much further than you think.
 Want to take your tipping up a notch?
-Leave a thank you note, a kind word or compliment will absolutely make someones day.
+Leave a thank you note, a kind word or compliment will absolutely make someone’s day.
 You never know what someone is going through and to have a random stranger thank you for the work you do goes a long way.
 No loose bills?
 Check with the front desk and you should be all set.

-Of course the other question is “How much should I tip?”.
+Of course, the other question is “How much should I tip?”.
 This will vary from country to country so be sure to check acceptable tipping amounts and customs, you are a guest remember.
 It is generally accepted though that tipping $1-2 per night/per guest in the room will keep you covered.
-Did you get amazing service? adjust your tip as needed.
+Did you get amazing room service? adjust your tip as needed.

 Review Your Hotel Bill

-Hidden fees, faulty mini-bar sensors (yes thats a thing), and charges from the reservation before you, all have the potential to end up on your bill.
+Hidden fees, faulty mini-bar sensors (yes that’s a thing), and charges from the reservation before you, all have the potential to end up on your bill.
 If you see something off, the best time to dispute it is then and there, at the front desk.
-The hotel dinner charge from last night when you were out and about?, get it fixed right away.
+The hotel dinner charge from last night when you were out and about?
+Get it fixed right away.

-In the event you are already on your way, take some time to review on the cab ride or airport wait.
+In the event you are already on your way, take some time to review the cab ride or airport wait.
 You can then begin the process via email and get things addressed quickly, even better call the hotel front desk and talk to someone live.

 Don’t Forget To Double Check – Your Hotel Room

 Did you use the safe?
-Maybe someone else did so double check it anyway.
-We all forget, if you could get the manager to show you the lost and found, you would realize its quite common.
+Maybe someone else did so double-check it anyway.
+We all forget, if you could get the manager to show you the lost and found, you would realize it’s quite common.

-Take a moment, peek in the shower for those swim trunks and double check, it will save you a headache.
+Take a moment, peek in the shower for those swim trunks and double-check, it will save you a headache.

-What has been your hotel check in and check out experience?
+What has been your hotel check-in and check-out experience?
 Any tips for fellow travelers?
 Leave a comment below.